Air Force Nuclear Weapons Center

 Nuclear Command, Control and Communications Integration Directorate

-The directorate achieved initial operational capability in December 2016.
-It is principally located at Hanscom AFB, Massachusetts, and Kirtland AFB.
-It includes personnel at Barksdale AFB, Louisiana; Fort Meade, Maryland; Los Angeles AFB, California; Hill AFB; Robins AFB; Tinker AFB; and Wright-Patterson AFB.
+This directorate is principally located at Hanscom AFB, Massachusetts, and Kirtland AFB.
+It includes personnel at Barksdale AFB, Louisiana; Los Angeles AFB, California; Offut AFB, Nebraska; Peterson Space Force Base, Colorado; Hill AFB; Robins AFB; Tinker AFB; and Wright-Patterson AFB.
 It is responsible for integrating the AN/USQ.225 NC3 Weapon System across the Air Force.
 The directorate advises AFGSC on the NC3 Weapon System's technical architecture and informs key decisions regarding investment and modernization.
-The directorate is also responsible for the weapon system’s configuration management, system test, system verification, and system certification.
+The directorate is also responsible for the weapon system’s configuration management, system test, system verification and system certification.
 In addition, its director is dual-hatted as the Air Force PEO for NC3.

 Nuclear Technology and Integration Directorate